 GNOME Shell can display weather forecast and different timezones inside the message tray (aka the notification area) and in this post I show you how to set it up.

-Well, being able to instantly see a five-hour weather forecast for my location without needing to open a Linux weather app is a time saver.
+Well, being able to instantly see a five-hour weather forecast for my location without needing to open a Linux weather app is real a time saver.
 And, as I don’t need an app running, it’s more resource efficient too.

 Likewise, I can instantly see what the time is in another country without needing to ask a search engine, launch a tool, or work it out in my head!